Biogenic Amines – what are they?

 Foods That Contain Biogenic Amines

-Common foods that can cause a food reaction to amines are red wine, aged cheese and chocolate however, do not discount other foods if you do have a food reaction to amines.
+Common foods that can cause an amine problem are red wine, aged cheese and chocolate.
+However, do not discount other foods if you do have a food reaction to amines.
 As mentioned earlier, cocoa is very high in amines.

 Food Reaction to Amines – Where to Next?

 In this article we have shared an overview of amines.
 I recommend you look at purchasing the following books to guide you in finding out if food amines are a problem for you or any other naturally occurring chemicals in food.

 Food intolerance symptoms can be just as debilitating as food allergies but you can overcome your food problems.
 This is possible once you have identified where your food problems are then using the correct foods to heal your body.